What to do with Leftover Strawberry Stems

 5. Infused Water

-Let the strawberry tops infuse the water for at least an hour before drinking.
+Let the strawberry tops infuse the water with the other fruit and herbs for at least an hour before drinking.

 6. Use for Compost